-More than 33% of American adults aren’t getting enough sleep, according to the Centers for Disease Control and Prevention.
-If you’ve ever struggled through a night (or five) of tossing and turning, you probably know that great slumber isn’t always as easy as hitting the sack and shutting off the lights.
+More than 33% of adults aren’t getting enough sleep, according to the Centers for Disease Control and Prevention.
+If you’ve ever struggled through a night (or five) of tossing and turning, you probably know that great sleep isn’t always as easy as hitting the sack and shutting off the lights.
 Multiple factors can interfere with sleep, from an overheated bedroom and lack of daytime physical activity to underlying issues such as sleep apnea and stress.

 Women and sleep

 Hormonal activity associated with the menstrual cycle, pregnancy, and menopause can undermine sleep—for example, by causing nausea or a sensation of being overheated.
 Certain shifts in female hormones may also increase women’s likelihood of developing sleep disorders such as restless legs syndrome and insomnia, according to 2014 research in the Journal of Women's Health.

 Nevertheless, a small 2013 study found that women tend to recover more effectively than men after a stretch of less-than-perfect shuteye—possibly due to more time spent in the deeper, restorative stages of sleep.